kaboomshebang/kbsb-gif-creator/README.md

 ## Retrospective

-- I would have probably changed the component structure in a way that would make state management easier.
-An "ImageSequence" component (step 2) that contains the child-components, so that for example image-size values are easier to manage.
+- [X] Refactored into function components. ~~I would have probably changed the component structure in a way that would make state management easier.~~
+    - [ ] An "ImageSequence" component (step 2) that contains the child-components, so that for example image-size values are easier to manage.
 I could still use StepSection, StepHeader, etc, but then the 4 steps would have their own state.
-- Use `.bind(this)` in the constructor to set the correct execution context for methods
+- [X] Refactored into function components. ~~Use `.bind(this)` in the constructor to set the correct execution context for methods~~
 - References to passed down state don't re-render. `useState` only triggers a re-render with new values.
-- Splitting `useState` in seperate single variables is easier to setup then combining multiple properties in one object/array.
-(Or maybe I'm unaware of some kind of trick 🤨)
+- [X] ~~Splitting `useState` in seperate single variables is easier to setup then combining multiple properties in one object/array.
+(Or maybe I'm unaware of some kind of trick 🤨)~~
-- Perhaps only use function-components instead of class-compoents.
-(So managing state accross components is easier?)
+- [X] ~~Perhaps only use function-components instead of class-compoents.
+(So managing state accross components is easier?)~~
 - Using more generic Git branchenames ("add-state-to-components" instead of "add-state-to-export-component") would have worked better when the application is still under construction.
 Specific feature branches perhaps work better when the application is fully working and new features are smaller.
-- Triggering an unmount CSS transition with a `setTimeout` is probably something that can be improved.
+- [ ] Triggering an unmount CSS transition with a `setTimeout` is ~~probably~~ something that can be improved.
+(But how?)

 ## Gifshot